 The main textbook for this course is Speech and Language Processing by Jurafsky and Martin.
 You can purchase a copy of the 2nd International edition, which is relatively inexpensive, and we will need to refer to some chapters from that edition.
+A few copies are also on reserve in the library.
 However, where possible we will be using the chapters from the online draft 3rd edition, which contains more up-to-date content.

 In the schedule below, we use the following key to required readings:

 In section references, when I say section 0 it refers to whatever introductory material comes before section 1.

 In previous years some Informatics students have asked for more background reading on linguistics.
 A good place to start might be this text, which is available online through the University library:

 Linguistic Fundamentals for Natural Language Processing: 100 Essentials from Morphology and Syntax by Emily M Bender.
 Synthesis Lectures on Human Language Technologies, June 2013, Vol. 6, No. 3 , Pages 1-184.

 Further mathematical details